JonathanMEdwards/subtext10/doc/language.md

 We propose a simple solution for missing values that visualizes naturally in the UI:

 1. There is a special number called `_number_` that corresponds to an empty numeric item in the UI.
 Numeric functions treat `_number_` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `_number_` is equal to itself.
-2. The empty text represents a missing text.
-3. There are predefined missing values for each media type that serve as placeholders.
+2. There are predefined missing values for each media type that serve as placeholders.
-4. The missing value for a block has all its input items missing.
+3. The missing value of a block has all its input items missing.
-5. The missing value for an array is empty.
+4. The missing value of a text or array or table is empty.
-6. There is no predefined missing value for choices.
+5. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
 Also see `maybe` blocks below.

 The `required` constraint (see _Constraints_) checks that an input item does not contain one of the above missing values.